tiagoridev/challenges_frontEndMentor/3_fourCardResponsive/readme.md

 ## The challenge

-My challenge is to build out this card component and get it looking as close to the design as possible.
+My challenge is to build out this feature section and get it looking as close to the design as possible.

-My users should be able to:
+Your users should:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size

 <br>